 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
 To see other pages, use the menu on the side of your screen.

-A risk factor is anything that increases a person's chance of developing a tumor.
+A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
-Some people with several risk factors never develop the disease, while others with no known risk factors do.
+Some people with several risk factors never develop the tumor, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Age.
 A lacrimal gland tumor occurs more frequently in people in their 30s.

 A history of lymphoma.
 People who have a history of lymphoma are at higher risk for developing a periocular (around the eye) lymphoma.

 Incomplete removal of a previous benign tumor.
 In some instances, if a noncancerous lacrimal gland tumor was not completely removed, there is a higher risk of a malignant lacrimal gland tumor occurring.
 Therefore, a careful evaluation after surgery is recommended for people having this type of surgery.

 The next section in this guide is Symptoms and Signs and it explains what body changes or medical problems this disease can cause.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.